wp-plugins/hdw-tube/readme.txt

 == Frequently Asked Questions ==

-= What is HDW Tube? =
+= What is HDW Tube(WordPress video gallery)? =
 HDW Tube is a Online Video Sharing plugin for your websites that is Built-In Flash Language Version AS3 with html5 fallback.

 = What type of video files does this plugin supports? = HDW Tube can handle variety of Media formats that flash can handle such as flv, mp4, 3g2, 3gp, aac, f4b, f4p, f4v, m4a, m4v, mov(h.264), sdp, vp6.

-= What are the requirements for installing HDW Tube? = You should have pre installed Flash Player 10 in order for the HDW Tube to be played.
+= What are the requirements for installing HDW Tube(WordPress video gallery)? = You should have pre installed Flash Player 10 in order for the HDW Tube to be played.

 = What is the difference between Commercial and Non-Commercial users? = Commercial users of HDW Tube can have their own Logo and own Copyright for the plugin.

-= How long the HDW Tube has planned to release it's upgraded versions? = HDW Tube has planned to release it's upgraded versions once in every 3 months.
+= How long the HDW Tube(WordPress video gallery) has planned to release it's upgraded versions? = HDW Tube has planned to release it's upgraded versions once in every 3 months.
 But in case any bug is founded in the plugin, the development team will be fixing it and release the sub-version immediately.

 = How are the supports provided by HDW Tube for it's users? = Currently HDW Tube offers 3 way support for it's users through Ticket, Forum and E-mail.
 Incase the user is not satisfied with any of our support system, He (or) She can complaint to the site admin directly by mailing to support@appten.net.

 == Screenshots ==
-1. Watch Page with related videos
+1. Video listing page
-2. Video listing page
+2. HDW Tube admin, control panel page
-3. HDW Tube admin, control panel page
+3. Watch Page with related videos

 == Upgrade Notice ==